rkuma183/wilsonmar.github.io/_posts/2016-06-06-http2-transition-project-plan.md

 There are many blogs and YouTube videos about the technical details and configuration changes associated with HTTP/2.
 But I haven’t seen much in the way of the
 <strong>implications</strong> to project managers and other management personnel
 who need to make real the transition.
-So I rearranges the various technical facts here, with PROTIPs identifying suggestions.
+So I rearranged the various technical facts here, with PROTIPs identifying suggestions.

 ## Googling #